 IT-Ready is an eight-week, classroom-based, instructor-led program that teaches a wide range of hardware and software skills people need to secure entry-level IT positions.
 Just as importantly, IT-Ready also teaches critical “soft” skills, such as workplace etiquette, communication, teamwork and collaboration, critical thinking and problem solving, and customer service.

 At the end of IT-Ready training, students sit for the CompTIA A+ certification exam, also offered free of charge.
 This vendor-neutral certification has become the IT industry's preferred qualifying credential for an entry-level tech role.

-Second Class Begins June 3; Applications Due May 3
+Second Class Commences June 3; Applications Due May 3

-Prospective IT-Ready candidates should submit their applications online now for San Antonio’s second IT-Ready class.
+Prospective IT-Ready candidates can submit their applications online now for San Antonio’s second IT-Ready class.
 The course begins June 3, and the application deadline is May 3.
-Prospective students can apply at https://www.creatingitfutures.org/apply.